1.0 Introduction

 The percentage of your AWS assets that are quantum safe.

-The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all orange indicates 100% PQC-vulnerable.
+The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all red indicates 100% PQC-vulnerable.

 NOTE

-Click the number of vulnerable keys or services to navigate to their respective list view on the Keys page.
+Click the number of vulnerable keys, certificates, or services to navigate to their respective list view.

-7.2 PQC Vulnerability by Keys and Services – AWS Connection
+5.2 PQC Vulnerability by Cryptographic Assets – AWS Connection

-This section allows users to visualize PQC vulnerabilities by keys and services for an AWS connection using the Sunburst chart.
+This section allows users to visualize PQC vulnerabilities by keys, certificates, and services for an AWS connection using the Sunburst chart.

 The PQC Vulnerability by Keys Sunburst chart visually represents the distribution of keys across various levels of PQC readiness within your AWS connection.